 In March 2013 Amber was on a motorcycle which was hit almost head-on.
 “After 30 days in the hospital, and 10 surgeries, I was let out – missing my left leg above the knee, a collarbone being held together by a plate and 9 screws […] and a healing lung from collapsing during the wreck.”
 Feeling as though her world had ended, she had to leave the job she had known for eight years and adapt to her changed life.

-Trial and error
+Trial and Error

-The excitement of booking in other divers for their courses was contagious for Amber, and she knew she wanted to get involved and add scuba diving to her repertoire of other activities.
+The excitement of booking in other divers for their courses was contagious, and she knew she wanted to add scuba diving to her activities.
 “I thought that since I was able to adapt CrossFit so easily, I would be able to adapt scuba diving and pick it up really quickly.
 Boy, was I wrong.”

 Having got stuck into her manuals, her first three pool dives were certainly more of a challenge than she anticipated.
 “Thankfully, I learned something from every session.
 The first one was awful.
-I was in a rear inflate BCD that we couldn’t get the weights right in and I kept rolling like a seahorse.
-I was uncomfortable, scared, and so nervous and frustrated that I just scrapped the whole thing.
+I was in a rear inflate BCD that we couldn’t get the weights right in.
+I kept rolling like a seahorse.
+It was uncomfortable, I was scared, and so nervous and frustrated that I just scrapped the whole thing.
 I gave up.
 My next pool session, we tried a jacket BCD and played with the weights in a meter of water until I felt comfortable.”

 Finding the right instructor

 Amber’s training took a back seat until she could continue her education under the watchful eye of her instructor boyfriend.
 Following more time getting comfortable in the pool, they eventually got to take her training out into open water where she was still facing some discomfort.

 Adaptations can be minimal